|

 years, coach supervision has been increasingly called

-certainly doesn't fit for many experienced people developers looking
+certainly doesn't fit for many experienced professional people developers looking

 model of change and learning inside an organization.
 This group of people

-developers typically prefer a mentoring model as a means for practice
+developers typically prefer a support or mentoring model as a means for practice

 support.